 for the pSeven license.

 The environments created by tox and their usage are described in the different sections below.
 In this section we give the common command line usages and tips.

-Create the environment named env and run its commands with:
+Create and execute the environment named env and run its commands with:

 tox -e env